parkermac/LO/extract/tef2/README.md

 ---

-`plot_collection.py` is a utility program to plot a [cgtag] collection of sections so you can look at what you have.
+`plot_collection.py` is a utility program to plot a [gctag] collection of sections so you can look at what you have.

 ---